Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/entanglement-display-iter6.gif"/>

-Seperable states, correlated states, and entangled states are all easy to tell apart.
+Separable states, correlated states, and entangled states are all easy to tell apart.
 When the system is fully entangled, the labelled axes act like the original rotation idea.
 When the system is in some weird intermediate state, the shape of the cloud gives at least some idea of what's going on.
 With a bit more polish, I could see actually adding this to Quirk.